 I was an emotional wreck a few weeks ago.
-Every now and then I tend to feel a little blue but to feel that way for several days in a row is less common.
+Every now and then I tend to feel a little blue but to feel that way for several days in a row is unusual.
 As I laid in the bed trying to make sense of my feelings and the resulting tears, I recalled the words of a friend: “You need deliverance from people”.

 It was something that I had never considered before but she couldn’t have been more right.
 I need deliverance from people’s opinions of me and deliverance from over-analyzing their words.
 More than anything I want to be delivered from the need to feel accepted.